 Want to raise money on a platform like Indiegogo or Kickstarter?
 If so, you’re in good company.
-Successful crowdfunding campaigns gain traction when they are unique, individualized and evoke an emotional reaction.
+Successful crowdfunding campaigns gain traction when they are unique, individualized and the power of individual storytelling to evoke an emotional reaction.

 One example of such a campaign began after James Robertson told the Detroit Free Press that he walked 21 miles to get to and from work.
 A college student started a small campaign to raise money to enable Robertson to buy a car.
 The resulting media attention led to even more donations.
 In all, the campaign raised $360,000, drastically changing Robertson’s life and his plans for the future.

 Another example of a successful crowdfunding campaign began as a joke.
 Zack “Danger” Brown started a $10 Kickstarter campaign to make potato salad.
 Individual donors pummeled him with $55,492 in one month, making it the fourth-most viewed project page in Kickstarter’s history — largely because of widespread press coverage and social media exposure on mainstream sites like CNN, humor sites like The Onion’s AV Club and more obscure sites like Reddit.
 Because Kickstarter doesn’t allow campaigners to turn the money they raise directly over to charity, Brown got creative, organizing a concert bash to benefit non-profit organizations fighting hunger in Central Ohio.